jbeuckm/k-means-js/README.md

 var k = 3;

+import kmeans from '@jbeuckm/k-means-js'

-var means = require('kmeans').algorithm(points, k, console.log);
+var means = kmeans.cluster(points, k, console.log);
 ```

-The call to algorithm() will find the data's range in each dimension, generate k=3 random points, and iterate until the means are static.
+The call to cluster() will find the data's range in each dimension, generate k=3 random points, and iterate until the means are static.

 * Find the best K